Associative memory inspires improvements for in-context learning using a novel attention residual stream architecture: ICL classification with a one-layer associative memory network

 While setting $a=2$ and $\textsc{projection}=\textsc{identity}$, we tested all combinations of: \begin{itemize} \item $\textsc{similarity} \in \{\textsc{dot product},\textsc{pearson's correlation},\textsc{manhattan distance}, \\ \textsc{euclidean distance}\}$; with \item $\textsc{separation} \in \{\textsc{identity},\textsc{softmax},\textsc{argmax}\}$. \end{itemize}

 Manual inspection of the resulting attention matrices indicated that the $\textsc{dot product}$ and $\textsc{pearson's correlation}$ similarity functions combined with the $\textsc{argmax}$ separation function provided the cleanest ICL (see Figure \ref{fig:simple-universal} in Appendix \ref{appendix:figs} for an example).
-Varying the parameter $a$ between $0$ and $2$ for both combinations showed that using the $\textsc{dot product}$ similarity with $\textsc{argmax}$ separation function resulted in practically perfect ICL ability at $a\geq1.5$ whereas using $\textsc{pearson's correlation}$ similarity with $\textsc{argmax}$ separation function saturated at a performance level of $\sim85\%$ accuracy for the ICL pairs task (see Figure \ref{fig:simple-a-var} in Appendix \ref{appendix:figs}).
 Varying the token sequence length $\mathcal{s}$ between $10$ and $1,000$ shows no variation in performance; varying the embedding dimension of the tokens $\mathcal{e}$ between $10$ and $1,000$ showed that for $\mathcal{e}\geq50$, the ICL task performance was practically perfect (see Figure \ref{fig:simple-de-ds-var} in Appendix \ref{appendix:figs}).